watson-developer-cloud/swift-sdk/README.md

-let username = "your-username-here" let password = "your-password-here" let textToSpeech = TextToSpeech(username: username, password: password) var audioPlayer = AVAudioPlayer() // see note below
+let username = "your-username-here" let password = "your-password-here" let textToSpeech = TextToSpeech(username: username, password: password)

+// The AVAudioPlayer object will stop playing if it falls out-of-scope.
+// Therefore, to prevent it from falling out-of-scope we declare it as
+// a property outside the completion handler where it will be played. var audioPlayer = AVAudioPlayer()

 let text = "your-text-here"
+let accept = "audio/wav"
 let failure = { (error: Error) in print(error) }
-textToSpeech.synthesize(text, failure: failure) { data in
+textToSpeech.synthesize(text: text, accept: accept, failure: failure) { data in
     audioPlayer = try!
 AVAudioPlayer(data: data)
     audioPlayer.prepareToPlay()
     audioPlayer.play()
 }

-// A note about AVAudioPlayer: The AVAudioPlayer object will stop playing
-// if it falls out-of-scope.
-Therefore, it's important to declare it as a
-// property or otherwise keep it in-scope beyond the completion handler.
 ```

 The Text to Speech service supports a number of [voices](https://console.bluemix.net/docs/services/text-to-speech/http.html#voices) for different genders, languages, and dialects.
 The following example demonstrates how to use the Text to Speech service with a particular voice: